ekala-project/ekapkgs-roadmap/README.md

 ## Basic repository overview

-Repositories will be structured in a way where the most impactful packages can reside in the "stdenv" and "core" repositories.
+Repositories will be structured in a way where the most impactful packages can reside in the "core" repository.
 From this core, language ecosystem packages and other package ecosystems can branch off of core and these "vertical slices" can be curated independently from the others.
 The `pkgs` repository allows for all of these packages to be recombined through overlays into a single package set similar